7 Unique & Budget-Friendly Holiday Hostess Gift Ideas

 6) Local Flavor

-Ice cream, chocolates, potato chips--they all have to be made somewhere, and your current town just might be the place the items are most loved and produced.
-For a twist, bring a gift from the location you and the host met.
-Items from a shared locale will have a lovely sentiment behind their purchase.
+Ice cream, chocolates, and potato chips are all produced somewhere, and your current town might just be the place.
+For a twist on the local theme, bring a gift from the location where you and the host met.
+Items from a shared locale have a lovely sentiment behind their purchase.
 Riesling from Germany or cheesecake from New York are easy examples.

 7) Don’t Forget the Kids!

-It’s a nice extra to remember the kids of the house.
-They’re probably tucked away in the basement with orders to “behave or else,” or under the care of a babysitter off site.
+It’s a nice extra to remember the kids over the holidays.
+They’re probably tucked away in the basement with orders to “behave or else” or under the care of a babysitter off-site.
+Parents never want to buy the cheap plastic candy cane filled with kisses or chocolate bites, but kids clamor for them, so the party guests that bring candy for the kiddos won’t be forgotten.

-No parent ever wants to buy the cheap plastic candy cane filled with kisses or chocolate bites, but kids clamor for them and party guests who have these in hand for the kiddos would never be forgotten!
-If candy is a no-no, travel-sized games of classics like Connect 4 or Hungry Hungry Hippos will be a fun way to pass the time in the car.
+If candy is a no-no, travel-sized games of classics like Connect 4 or Hungry Hungry Hippos are a fun way to pass the time in the car.
 Retro card games like Go Fish, Old Maid, and Hearts entertain, too.

-As with any gift, it’s really the thought that counts when preparing a token of appreciation for the host.
+As with any gift, the thought counts when preparing a token of appreciation for the host.
 It needn’t be expensive or large, but a handcrafted touch will convey a level of luxury that a plain candle in a jar just couldn’t do.